Anna Jay: Jericho Appreciation Society (2022–2023)

-Championship pursuits (2023–2024)
+Championship pursuits (2023–present)

 On the same August 9 episode of Dynamite, Jay unsuccessfully challenged Hikaru Shida for the AEW Women's World Championship.
 Despite the breakup, some members remained together as a group, consisting now of Matt Menard, Daniel Garcia, Angelo Parker, Jake Hager, and Anna.
 But constant match losses due to verbal arguments and distractions between them led Anna to quit the group.

 In January 2024, Jay unsuccessfully challenged Julia Hart for The TBS Championship at Battle of the Belts IX.
 After a brief excursion with Japan, Jay returned to AEW in late 2024.
 On October 17, at Battle of the Belts XII, Jay defeated AEW Women's World Champion Mariah May in an eliminator match, earning a future title shot.
 On the November 2 episode of Collision, Jay was unsuccessful in capturing the title from May.
-Two weeks later, Jay faced May again for the title in a no disqualification match, but failed to win, and at Holiday Bash, Jay would challenge Mercedes Mone, for the TBS championship but would fall short.
+Two weeks later, Jay faced May again for the title in a no disqualification match, but failed to win now unable to challenge for the title as long as May was champion, and at Holiday Bash, Jay would challenge Mercedes Mone, for the TBS championship but would fall short.

-Reunion with Tay Melo (2025–present)

 In May 2025, Jay formed an alliance with Harley Cameron to defeat Megan Bayne and Penelope Ford at the Double or Nothing pre-show.
 On June 4 at Fyter Fest, Jay reunited with Tay Melo (formerly Tay Conti) against Bayne and Ford, reuniting TayJay.
 The following week at Summer Blockbuster, TayJay defeated Bayne and Ford.
+TayJay would also take part in the tournament to determine the inaugural AEW Women's World Tag Team Champions, but were eliminated by Bayne and Marina Shafir.

+After a six-month absence, Jay returned on the May 2, 2026 episode of Collision, where she unsuccessfully challenged Willow Nightingale for the TBS Championship.
+In July 2026, it was announced that Jay had suffered another shoulder injury and Melo had departed AEW, effectively ending TayJay.